rohankumardubey/springboot-mesos-marathon-keycloak-openldap/README.md

    ```

    Unfortunately, it's not possible to do it by using `Docker Desktop` UI.
 So, we need to do it manually by following the next steps:
    - Open `~/Library/Group\ Containers/group.com.docker/settings.json` using your favorite editor;
-   - At the top of the file you will see an array that looks like this:
+   - Look for `filesharingDirectories`.
+It should look like
      ```
-     "filesharingDirectories" : [
+     "filesharingDirectories": [
-       "\/Users",
-       "\/Volumes",
-       "\/private",
-       "\/tmp"
+       "/Users",
+       "/Volumes",
+       "/private",
+       "/tmp",
+       "/var/folders"
      ],
      ```
    - Append the following line:
      ```
-     "\/var\/lib"
+     "/var/lib"
      ```
-   - The new array should now look like the one below (mind the comma after `"\/tmp"`):
+   - The new array should now look like the one below (mind the comma after `"\var/folders"`):
      ```
-     "filesharingDirectories" : [
+     "filesharingDirectories": [
-       "\/Users",
-       "\/Volumes",
-       "\/private",
-       "\/tmp",
-       "\/var\/lib"
+       "/Users",
+       "/Volumes",
+       "/private",
+       "/tmp",
+       "/var/folders",
+       "/var/lib"
      ],
      ```
-   - Save the file and exit;
+   - Save the file and exit
-   - Restart `Docker Desktop`.
+   - Restart `Docker Desktop`

 ## Start Environment